OS2mo/os2mo-data-import-and-export/tooling/os2mo_data_import/README.rst

   )

-Preseration of uuid's
+Preservation of UUIDs
 """""""""""""""""""""
-If the system to be imported into MO contains uuid's that is to be preserved in MO, it is possible to import the values for employees, organisational units, classes and classifications.
-This is achieved by added an extra uuid argument when creating the object, eg: ::
+If the system to be imported into MO contains UUIDs that should be preserved in MO, it is possible to import the UUIDs for employees, organisational units, classes and classifications.
+This is achieved by adding an extra uuid argument when creating the object, eg: ::

   Magenta.Klasse.add(